-The average rental price in Michigan Center Town Center is currently $1,995, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 76.0% of the neighborhoods in Michigan.
+The average rental price in Michigan Center Town Center is currently $1,345, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 73.1% of Michigan neighborhoods.

 Michigan Center Town Center is a rural neighborhood (based on population density) located in Michigan Center, Michigan.